Health and Travel Alerts Learn More Left arrow

 Gullfoss

-Perhaps one of the country’s most famed waterfalls, Gullfoss is a powerful spectacle in the southwestern region of Iceland.
+One of the best things to do in Iceland is to visit Gullfoss, a powerful spectacle in the southwestern region of the country.
 Discover the meaning of “Golden Falls” on your visit to Gullfoss, where you’ll marvel at the thundering series of two giant cascades that are said to shine a golden tint in combination with the sunlight hitting the glacial water.
 It’s likely to get sprayed by the mist from Gullfoss and if you’re lucky, you’ll even get to see a rainbow when the sun peeks out to complete this otherworldly scene.

 Be mesmerized by the glacial water hailing from Langjökul as it makes its way through the Hvítá river to plummet hundreds of feet into the deep canyon.
 Gullfoss will leave you breathless with wonder.